 2016: AirPods Barely Make the Year

-Apple certainly demonstrates that 15 years can bring a lot of innovation in product design, right down to the headphones.
-With the delayed release of AirPods, Apple is taking a stand.
-Starting as wired, tangled messes that caused more than one customer slight inner ear shocks in 2001, Apple has cut all cords while retaining the basic shape that continues to make a brand of portable devices a defining fashion and culture item.
+Apple certainly demonstrated that 15 years can bring a lot of innovation in product design, right down to the headphones.
+But creating the future has a price.
+The much hyped AirPods – a true wireless version of Apple’s iconic earbuds form factor – were delayed due to technical challenges of developing a quality product in a tiny space.
+Starting as wired, tangled messes that caused more than one customer slight inner ear shocks in 2001, Apple ambitiously cut all cords while retaining the basic shape that defined fashion and culture in the early 2000’s.
+While some early complaints pointed to device incompatibility and poor battery life (for alternatives check out our roundup of the best Bluetooth earbuds for power users), the AirPods eventually became a worldwide phenomenon.
 Want to know what we think about the AirPods?
 Check out our review of Apple AirPods.

 It’s no secret that Apple is under extreme pressures from competitors muscling in on the creative customer to international assembly and trade pressures.
 The brand has been redefined and revitalized by the iPod, an incredible device that changed the portable music game.
 Then, impossibly, Apple continued to redefine the playing field via iPhone.
 Can the company known for shaping the media history of an entire generation catch lightning in a bottle three times in a quarter century?
 Only time will tell.
 Until then, Apple fans will keep rocking the iconic white headgear.
 Not sure you want to buy in to the hype?
 Check out our list of outstanding AirPod alternatives for under $50.